 In October 2006, an accident occurred north of the Company's production facilities in the WCBB field in southern Louisiana involving two contracted vessels that were performing work on behalf of the Company in the field.
-A tugboat and two barges laden with construction materials ruptured an underwater natural gas pipeline and a subsequent fire damaged the vessels.
+A tugboat, the M/V Miss Megan, and two barges laden with construction materials ruptured an underwater natural gas pipeline and a subsequent fire damaged the vessels.
 Six fatalities resulted from the accident.
-The accident is currently under investigation by the NTSB and USCG; however, the following lawsuits relating to this incident have been filed:
+The following lawsuits relating to this incident are currently pending before the courts: